EmmettPeck/Pinebot/README.md

 - `>list` lists a linked server's online players
 - `>sendcmd <command>` sends command to server console.
 Only usable by server administrators.
 - `>whitelist <playername>` whitelists playername on linked server
+- `>serverlist` lists unhidden servers in a neatly formatted message.

 ## Development
 Development priority is going to rewriting the project to use MongoDB for more efficient data storage and Pycord for additional discord features.